airwavz-tv/libatsc3/AIRWAVZ-README.txt

     .../sample_app_no_phy/app/src/main/jniLibs/

 Copy both the armeabi-v7a folder and the arm64-v8a folder if you want support for both 32 and 64 bit.
-Note that our current test enviornment utilizes the 32 bit armeabi-v7a ABI on Android.

 Once this is complete you should be able to import the project into Android Studio and build it.
 Our tests have been conducted using the latest Android